ELai97k/EnDroid/README.md

 # Endroid Discord bot
- Endroid is a general, multi-purpose bot with auto-responses, auto-moderation, and a variety of commands.
+ Endroid is a general, multi-purpose bot with auto-responses, auto-moderation, and a variety of functions and commands.

- The auto-moderation function is limited to word filter.
-This means that the bot will automatically delete imappropriate words and send a warning embed to the user.
-See the **triggers.py** file in the cogs folder for more info.

 ## Bot functions and commands
  - welcome and goodbye embeds